Skip to main content

 engine.state-root-fallback

-Enable state root fallback.
-Primarily used for testing purposes.
+Enable state root fallback, useful for testing

 --engine.state-root-fallback